 - Establish cash flow dashboards and alerts

-A $35M precision manufacturing company was struggling with cash flow despite strong sales.
-They had 90-day payment terms with customers but paid suppliers within 30 days, creating a 60-day cash flow gap.
+A $25M precision manufacturing company was struggling with cash flow despite strong sales.
+They had $2.3M tied up in inventory and were experiencing 60-day payment cycles from customers while paying suppliers in 30 days.

 Metrics & Tools for Monitoring Cash Flow